OnePlus 7: Rumors, price, release date, specs and everything else

 Originally published March 8, 2019.

-Update, April 11: Added news of apparent leaked images of OnePlus 7 Pro.
+Update, April 11: Added news of apparent leaked images of OnePlus 7 Pro; April 19: Adds possible May 14 launch date and Pete Lau CEO tweet.

 Confirmed: It won't have wireless charging